NABU Internet Adapter

 2023.01.04.00

-- Added support for new homebrew NABU channel format.
+- Support was added for the new homebrew NABU channel format.

 - Stopped encrypting the cycles since they've finally been cracked.
 Good work!

-- Added a DJs playground with many new programs, such as F80 Fortran, Cobol-80, MS Basic, and more.
+- Added a DJ playground with many new programs, such as F80 Fortran, Cobol-80, MS Basic, and more.

 2023.01.06.00